-Follow the wet blocking steps above.
-The only difference is you block the whole sweater, not individual pieces.
+Follow the wet blocking steps.
+The only difference is you block the whole sweater.

-TIP: It’s best to sew in your ends after you block a sweater.
-You don’t want the ends to wriggle out when the fabric changes after blocking.
+TIP: Sew in your ends after you block a sweater.
+You don’t want the ends to wriggle out when the fabric changes.

 How To Block A Knitted Shawl

-Blocking mats are helpful for pinning your shawl as they can be made into different shapes.
-Depending on how big your shawl is, 2 sets of blocking mats may be required.
+Letting stitches shine in all their glory!
+Set aside an hour or so to block a shawl.
+Well worth it!
+Mats are helpful for pinning your shawl as they can be made into different shapes.
+Depending on how big your shawl is, 2 sets may be required.